Choochmeque/msixbundle-rs/README.md

 3. **Bundle Mapping**: Generates a `bundlemap.txt` file listing all architecture packages
 4. **Bundle Creation**: Uses `MakeAppx.exe` to combine packages into a `.msixbundle`
 5. **Signing**: Uses `signtool.exe` to apply digital signatures with optional timestamping
-6. **Validation**: Optionally verifies package structure and signature validity
+6. **Validation**: Optionally validates packages with WACK and verifies signature validity

 ## Creating a Self-Signed Certificate for Testing